DreamCasterX/RHELCertSetup/README.md

 3. Auto update new versions from the remote repository

-### Run this script after RHEL boot on both the SUT and HUT
+### Run this script after RHEL boot on both the SUT and TC
 #
 #### [Prerequisites]
 ##### 1).
 Boot to USB with GA ISO